 .0277(4)(d) in proposed rewrite.
 New Development.
 Change the duration of offsetting reductions from perpetual to the duration of purchased credits eligible for use on a project.

 .0277(4).
 New Development.
-Remove the requirement for onsite reductions for dense urbanized areas when combined with existing development retrofits to cover a defined area so long as the new bmps are owned and maintained by the local government as part of its stormwater utility.
+Remove the requirement for onsite reductions for dense urbanized areas when combined with existing development retrofits to cover a defined area so long as the new BMPs are owned and maintained by the local government as part of its stormwater utility.

 .0278 (introductory paragraph).
 Existing Development.
 Extend the end date for Stage I Ex Development rules from 2021 to date that relook rule changes are effective, or 2025, whichever is sooner.
 In the alternative, create a Stage 1B for existing development.
 It would extend Stage 1 to 2031 with a higher set of reductions required by 2031, for example reductions equal to all existing development in the jurisdiction as of 2000.